NStefanchuk/ToDoList-App/README.md

 # ToDoList App

-A clean, minimal task manager focused on speed and clarity.
-Add, complete, and organize tasks with a lightweight UI and instant feedback.
+A sleek and responsive task manager that enables users to add, complete, delete, and filter tasks effortlessly, with data persistence through Local Storage.
+Built with React and TailwindCSS for speed and simplicity.

 ## Tech Stack